hermanbanken/jitsi-terraform-scalable/README.md

 ## How it works

-- Creates an 3 kinds of Managed Instance Groups (mig):
+- Creates an 2 kinds of instances:
-  1. HAProxy: 1 or more HAProxies for failover with sticky routing to jitsi-meet
-  2. jitsi-meet (prosody, jicofo, jitsi-meet, nginx): 1 or more jitsi meet servers for redundancy
+  2. jitsi-meet (prosody, jicofo, jitsi-meet, nginx): 1 jitsi-meet server
-  3. jitsi-video-bridge (JVB/SFU): more than 2 jvb for scalability
+  3. jitsi-video-bridge (JVB/SFU): **more than 2 jvb** for scalability joined in a Managed Instance Group with autoscaling
-- Creates startup scripts for each of the instance groups above
+- Creates startup scripts for each of the instances above
 - Creates required firewall configuration

 ## Manual steps